fabrylab/clickpoints/docs/installation.rst

     ``hg clone https://bitbucket.org/fabry_biophysics/clickpoints``

-For adding clickpoints to the right click menu in the file explorer, execute the ``install_clickpoints.bat`` in the subfolder `installation` of your ClickPoints folder.
+Then execute the file ``install.bat`` in the installed directory.
+This will register the `clickpoints` package and add clickpoints to the right click menu in the file explorer.

 .. warning::
     If you don't use our provided Python installation, you need to install the required packages.
 Missing packages will